Robo-Meister/ai-context-framework/docs/goal-driven-feedback-loop.md

 - Break the goal into concrete actions or experiments.
 - Prioritize tasks by expected impact and effort.
 - Track execution with an event logger to correlate actions with outcomes.
+- Persist the evolving history inside the feedback loop so repeated calls can use the latest context without resending the full timeline.

 ## 3. Gather Feedback
 - Collect quantitative data such as key metrics, KPIs, and event logs.